Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Open problems

 As in the case of a metric ball, we can also consider the local structure near a point $z$ chosen at random from the length measure of a geodesic between some distinct points $a$ and $b$.
 This $z$ lies on the boundary of a metric ball (of appropriate radius) centered at $a$, and also on the boundary of a metric ball centered at $z$.
 These two ball boundaries divide the local picture near $z$ into four pieces, two of which look like independent weight $2$ wedges, and the other two of which look like the surfaces one gets by zooming in near metric ball boundaries.
 As before, if we knew what type of GFF thick point $z$ corresponded to, this could enable to extract the dimension.

-We emphasize that the KPZ formula cannot be applied in the case of either Problem~\ref{prob::ball_dimension_boundary} or Problem~\ref{prob::geodesic_dimension} because in both cases the corresponding random fractal is almost surely determined by the underlying quantum surface.
+We emphasize that the KPZ formula cannot be applied in the case of either Problem~\ref{prob::ball_dimension_boundary} or Problem~\ref{prob::geodesic_dimension} because in both cases the corresponding random fractal is a.s.\ determined by the underlying quantum surface.
 To the best of our knowledge, there are no existing physics predictions for the answers to Problem~\ref{prob::ball_dimension_boundary} and Problem~\ref{prob::geodesic_dimension}.

-\begin{problem} Show that a geodesic between two quantum typical points on a $\sqrt{8/3}$-LQG sphere is almost surely conformally removable. \end{problem}
+\begin{problem} Show that a geodesic between two quantum typical points on a $\sqrt{8/3}$-LQG sphere is a.s.\ conformally removable. \end{problem}

-A solution of Problem~\ref{prob::geodesics_removable} would imply the independence of geodesic slices from the boundary of a filled metric ball back to its root.
-This, in turn, would allow us to use \cite[Theorem~1.1]{map_making} in place of Theorem~\ref{thm::levynetbasedcharacterization} (i.e., \cite[Theorem~4.6]{map_making}) to check that the metric on $\sqrt{8/3}$-LQG induced by $\QLE(8/3,0)$ is isometric to TBM.
 We note that the coordinate change trick used to prove the removability of the outer boundary of $\QLE$ given in \cite{ms2013qle} does not apply in this particular setting because we do not have an explicit description of the field which describes the quantum surface in a geodesic slice.
 Related removability questions include establishing the removability of $\SLE_\kappa$ for $\kappa \in [4,8)$ as well as the entire $\QLE(8/3,0)$ trace (as opposed to just its outer boundary).